 There's a ton of information on this page.
 Read it all at your leisure.
 Or use these links to jump straight to the topic of your choice ...

-Dried herbs are 3 times stronger than fresh herbs.
-So 3 units (teaspoons, tablespoons, cups, ounces, etc.) of fresh herbs = 1 unit of dried herbs.
+The "rule of thumb" is: 3 units (teaspoons, tablespoons, cups, ounces, etc.) of fresh herbs = 1 unit of dried herbs.

 When substituting one for the other, just remember: 3 fresh = 1 dried.

 Fresh is best!
 Nothing beats the bright, natural flavor of straight-from-the-garden herbs.

 I'm often asked, "What's the best water for making herbal tea?
 Should I use bottled spring water, or is normal tap water okay?"